trnserdar/trnserdar/README.md

 ### About me 🌏
 Hello 👋  I`m Serdar.
-I work @Turkcell as iOS Developer.👨🏻‍💻 My passion is learning new technologies and building apps with that technologies.
+I work @getir as iOS Developer.👨🏻‍💻 My passion is learning new technologies and building apps with that technologies.
 I love working with all kinds of Apple devices. 📱⌚️🖥 I am currently trying to develop apps with SwiftUI for all platforms.

 ### Get in touch 📫
 * Mail: trnserdar@gmail.com